Private equity interests

 In Option 2, Bob decides to donate the interest to a donor-advised fund that is willing to accept this type of asset and hold it until termination.
 With proper approvals from the private equity fund's general partners and from the donor-advised fund, Bob's advisor coordinates the transfer of ownership to the donor-advised fund.
 In this scenario, Bob may be able to eliminate capital gains taxes ($550,000) while potentially taking a current year income tax deduction based on the fair market value of his interest ($3,000,000), assuming he itemizes his deductions.

 This hypothetical example is only for illustrative purposes.
 The example does not take into account any state or local taxes or the Medicare net investment income surtax.
 The tax savings shown is the tax deduction, multiplied by the donor's income tax rate (37% in this example), minus the long-term capital gains taxes paid.
+In Option 2, while the charity will receive $3,000,000 upon sale, the qualified appraisal for tax deduction purposes will likely apply a minority discount, which is not reflected in this case study for simplicity.

 In addition to the potential tax benefits described above, the following considerations may apply.